cgeroux/python-openstack-executor/README.rst

 As with lxml the command is:

-  $ pip install --user python-openstackclient
+  $ pip install --user python-openstackclient==2.6.0

 Installation openstack-executor
 ===============================

-To install to your home directory run:
+From inside the python-openstack-executor directory run:

   $ python setup.py install --user

+to install to your home directory.
 The --record <filename> option will output a list of files created during install.

 Usage